clonerobotics/clone_client/README.md

 > `wait_for_desired_pressure(self, timeout)`

-Block the execution until timeout (`float`) is reached or until current compressor pressure is equal or more than desired pressure.
+Block the execution until timeout (`float`) is reached or until current pressuregen pressure is equal or more than desired pressure.

 Raises `clone_client.exceptions.DesiredPressureNotAchievedError` if timeout is reached.